Collaborative Doctoral Awards

 The projects also encourage and establish links that can have long-term benefits for both collaborating partners, providing access to resources and materials, knowledge and expertise that may not otherwise have been available and also provide social, cultural and economic benefits to wider society.

-The CDA Guidance document provides full information about the application process, including an application template and marking criteria.
+CDA guidance documentation with full information about the application process, including an application template and marking criteria, will be made available here in early October.

 Information for non-academic organisations interested in learning more about CDAs: